Locations:

 Advertisement

 Multivariate regression analysis was used to evaluate whether long-term and current antiplatelet medication use was protective against AAA development, dissection and rupture.
-The regression model included 26 variables, including age, gender, tobacco use, obesity and a variety of comorbid conditions as well as hospital characteristics.
+The regression model included 26 variables, including age, sex, tobacco use, obesity and a variety of comorbid conditions as well as hospital characteristics.

 They found that the use of antiplatelet agents was associated with the following outcomes: